apache/horaedb/README.md

 CeresDB is a high-performance, distributed, schema-less, cloud native time-series database that can handle both time-series and analytics workloads.

-## Status
-The project is currently under rapid development.
-This early stage is not production ready and may incur data corruptions.

 ## Documentation
 - [User Guide](https://docs.ceresdb.io/)
 - [Development Guide](https://docs.ceresdb.io/dev/compile_run.html)